Olympic National Park: One of the Best and so much fun

 To RV or not to RV?

 As we finished, a “short” RV pulled in and a nice couple a bit older than us got out.
 I tried to convince Loretta many times to consider a RV for our future trips but she wanted no part of it.
 While in Alaska, we ran into a couple at a restaurant who raved about traveling with a RV.
 While at a scenic overlook in Alaska, another young couple came up to us and said “Hey, this is the third time we ran into you.”
 As it turned out, we were on the same cruise but they saw us twice before in Seward and Denali.
 They rented an RV for the land portion of their trip.
-He was from the UK, she was from South Africa, and they lived in Germany and they loved their rented RV.
+He was from the UK, she was from South Africa.
+They lived in Germany and they loved their rented RV.
 They tried to convince Loretta to at least give it a try by renting one.

 Loretta was beginning to be swayed and I was researching the cost of rentals.
 I asked the couple at Kalaloch how long their RV was so I can get a feel what a 23 foot RV looked like.
 They said it was just right for two people and even invited us to look inside!
-We ran into such nice people along the way.
+We ran into many such nice people along the way.
 I think they are all nice because they are all on vacation and already relaxed.
 By the way, Loretta is still not convinced.

 Coastal Beauty

-SSC_6819-1024x576 Olympic National Park: One of the Best
+SSC_6819-1024x576 Olympic National Park: One of the Best and so much fun

 The coastal scenery was beautiful but not as dramatic as the rain forest and the mountains.
 It was very reminiscent of the coast at Redwoods National Park.
 There were bigger piles of driftwood at Olympic than Redwoods.
 We stopped at Beach 4 and Ruby Beach.
 Each was a short hike from the parking lot down to the ocean, with tide pools by the rocks.
 Star fish and sea urchins were common and colorful.